What is the minimum order?

 Our production lead time is one month.
 Cement tiles are not fired like a ceramic tile.
 They gain strength by curing over a period of several weeks.
 Transport times depend on destination.

 While we are perhaps best known for the customization possibilities we offer we do have an edited selection of stock available in our warehouses in Paris and Los Angeles.
 Please see our stock list for “quick ship” options.

 Yes, we are happy to produce custom colors, although there are limitations to what we can achieve in concrete.
 What we recommend is that you submit a Pantone Uncoated color code to us.
 We will determine the feasibility of replicating the color.
 If we feel it is feasible, we will create color samples for your approval.
-The cost for a custom color is $100/color.

 Can the tiles be installed outdoors?

 Exterior applications are a bit more complicated.
 There are several considerations.
 First and foremost is that the tiles may experience some cracking if installed in an environment with freeze/thaw conditions.
 If moisture enters the tiles and is frozen (thereby expanding), it can cause micro-cracking of the tile.
 To prevent this from happening, an experienced installer must do the following: create a moisture barrier in the substrate onto which the tiles are installed, and seal the face of the tiles and joints to prevent any water absorption.
 A second consideration for outdoor installations is sun exposure.
 The tile color may diminish with UV exposure, especially with the blue and green pigments.
 We recommend that tiles installed outdoors be sealed with Fila Hydrorep.